D-TACQ/acq400_hapi/README.md

 => The use case is: make the connection at the beginning, then operate over long periods.

-TODO:
+## TODO:
-- add a 4210 socket for live stream?.
+* add a 4210 socket for live stream?.
+* instantiate the uut, site clients in parallel